equinor/appsec-owasptop10wrkshp/a03/README.md

 ## Examples of attacker scenarios using juice shop

-TODO: PROPOSALS - NOT YET READY

-- **Missing encoding** - Retrieve the photo of Bjoern's cat in "melee combat-mode"
-- **Repetetive registration** - Follow the DRY principle while registering a user
-- **Delaux fraud** - Obtain a Deluxe Membership without paying for it
 - **Expired coupon** - Successfully redeem an expired campaign coupon code
 - **Payback time** - Place an order that makes you rich